 While Czeschka's Modernist work (post-1908) for the Wiener Werkstatte is well-documented in books today, his earlier Art Nouveau (or Jugendstil, as it was called in Germany and Austria) line art is largely unavailable, except in period materials.

-Each image was captured directly from the original artwork; professionally photographed, meticulously color corrected, and printed for you to enjoy at the highest resolution possible.
+Century Guild is proud to present the rare Art Nouveau illustrations of Carl Otto Czeschka collected in this book.
+Each image in Carl Otto Czeschka Illustrations 1895-1900 was captured directly from the original artwork; professionally photographed, meticulously color corrected, and printed for you to enjoy at the highest resolution possible.

 - Product Type: book/magazine